United Energy Around the Bay

 With an average speed of about 12km/h, you could spend over 1.5 hours (20kms) or over four hours in the saddle for the 50 kilometre ride.
 If you haven’t spent extended hours on the bike before, you’ll soon find out that the hardest part is in fact the seat.

 You may find you have a sore tailbone after your first hour-long ride, but you quickly get used to this, so it’s wise to harden up the bum before the main event so that you can focus on soaking up the atmosphere of Australia’s biggest celebration of bike riding… and not your sore butt.

 It’s important that as you start to increase your distances that you start paying attention to what your body is telling you it needs while riding.

 Chances are that if you’re a not a regular rider, you’ve probably never really paid much attention to what you eat or drink while you ride.
-And truth be told, for a 20km or 50km ride, you don’t need to adopt any sort of extreme diet changes.
+And truth be told, for a 20km or 50km ride, you don’t need to adopt any extreme diet changes.

 All you need to really remember is energy in = energy out.
 Foods with a low GI provide your body with sustained energy over a longer period of time.
 This helps keep your blood sugar levels stable and helps ensure you can perform at your best

 For example, fruit and a tub of low-fat yoghurt, or an English muffin with honey/jam around one to four hours before training will help boost your energy.

 Lean protein, such as red meat and fish, will help you recover from the last ride and build strength.